SCHOOLS AND STUDENTS

 We keep personal information only as long as it is needed for the reasons it was collected or as required by law.
-When your personal information is no longer required for Indigo purposes, the information is either physically destroyed or deleted.
+When your personal information is no longer required by the Foundation, the information is either physically destroyed or deleted.

-Our employees sign confidentiality agreements and safeguards are in place to ensure that the information is not accessed, disclosed or shared more widely than is necessary to achieve the purpose for which it was gathered.
+Our employees are required to ensure that safeguards are in place to ensure that the information is not accessed, disclosed or shared more widely than is necessary to achieve the purpose for which it was gathered.
 We also take measures to ensure the integrity of this information is maintained and to prevent it from being lost or destroyed.
 We use password protocols and secure websites to protect personal and other information we receive when an online donation is made.
 Our software is routinely updated to maximize protection of such information.

 Preservation and Disclosure